teburd/zephyr/doc/reference/peripherals/rtio.rst

 Overview
 ********

-RTIO provides two significant C structures and APIs for moving bytes around efficiently, pipes and blocks.

-Pipes, defined by :c:type:`struct rtio_pipe`, are used to move blocks in a pollable manner from a source to a sink of data.
-A pipe is effectively a single-input single-output queue of blocks.
+RTIO provides an API for allocating and describing continguous blocks of memory as well as an API for sourcing these blocks from a physical device.

-Blocks, defined by :c:type:`struct rtio_block`, provide the unit of data being transferred through a pipe.
-These blocks contain a byte layout identifier provided by the source of the block, timestamps for when the block began and finished being created, as well as length and size in bytes.
+Blocks, defined by :c:type:`struct rtio_block`, provide the unit of data being transferred.
+These blocks contain a byte layout identifier provided by the source of the block, timestamps for when the block began and finished being created, as well as the length and size in bytes.

 Blocks are used to allow for simple DMA transfers as well as controlling the latency between a source and sink.